Worldwide LaRouche Youth Movement: LaRouche PAC

-The LaRouche PAC on November 16 2022, gave its endorsement to the Donald Trump 2024 presidential campaign.
+In 2022, the LaRouche PAC gave its endorsement to the Donald Trump 2024 presidential campaign.

 Funding and locations

 A table with LaRouche literature and a "Join LaRouche PAC" poster in May 2005, in Washington D.C.

 LPAC received about $6 million during the 2009-2010 election cycle, according to public records and Out of the Storm News, a publication of The Heartland Institute.
 Donations came from nearly 5000 individuals, a large percentage of them from employees of the PAC or its affiliates.
 The largest donation, $12,425, came from Kathy Magraw, listed as a supervisor at LaRouche's Executive Intelligence Review.
 Magraw is also the largest individual recipient of funds from the PAC, receiving $129,705 during the cycle.

 LYM received $3,142,142 from LPAC in the 2009-2010 election cycle.
 The Center for Public Integrity reports that almost $6 million of the $13 million raised by LPAC since 2007 went to LaRouche Youth, to pay for "grassroots lobbying and advocacy".
 The LaRouche Political Action Committee paid the group $462,850 in 2006, $2,732,851 during the 2008 election cycle, and $4,186,068 in the 2010 cycle.

 According to Boyd, the payments to LaRouche Youth LLC are for web content, field organizing, canvassing, and public advocacy, all of which are categorized as "grassroots lobbying and advocacy".
 Boyd said the nearly $500,000 in uncategorized "petty cash" payments went to political organizing activities across the country, mostly vehicle operating expenses.
 In 2006, LPAC paid $7000 in fines to the FEC for failing to file mandatory disclosure forms.

 LPAC gave $11,000 in contributions to three candidates in the 2009-2010 election cycle: $4000 each to "Kesha Rogers For Congress" and "Summer Shields for Congress", and $3000 to "Rachel Brown For Congress".

 The LYM website lists 21 offices in the U.S. and Canada.
 The LPAC website lists 12 offices in the U.S.